nomahen/FokkerPlanck/README.md

  plotted one row in the x-dimension against the results from the analytic solutions.
 To analyze the convergence of these equations, we calculated the absolute error with respect to the analytical solution for each resolution.

-For the two-dimensional system,  we constructed an arbitrary Gaussian for the initial conditions, and plotted the results as a heatmap in two dimensions.
+Finally,  we constructed a two-dimensional Gaussian for the initial conditions, and constructed non-linear drift and diffusion coefficients to test the Fokker-Planck equation worked in two dimensions.
+We plotted the results as a heatmap in two dimensions.
 Since no analytical solution was available, we tested for convergence using the same method as above but comparing the outputs to our highest resolution simulation.